-In the Shadow of Edgar Allan Poe: Sites in Boston, Baltimore, and Beyond
+In the Shadow of Edgar Allan Poe: Places to Visit in Boston, Baltimore, and Beyond

 Edgar Allan Poe has been an icon of English language literature for over a century.
 Between the chilling and killing of Annabel Lee to a raven rapping at a chamber door, his works are amongst some of the most celebrated and reenacted in our culture.
 A Poe fan, but not an expert, I’ve stopped in many places where Mr. Poe lived during my travels.
 And it occurred to me: just how many sites are there to visit for Poe enthusiasts?